What I Learned From Investing in Real Estate Crowdfunding Platforms

 If you use debt to buy real estate & if your rent pays all of your expenses, your tenant is essentially buying your house for you.
 Not a bad deal.
 In essence, you are using other people’s money (OPM) to build wealth.

 Once you become debt-free, are fully funding retirement accounts and looking for ways to diversify investments, focusing on passive income is the next step.
-My good friend at Passive Income MD is a GREAT resource.

 My goal for you with this blog is to replace your current income, thus allowing you to spend more free time doing things you love…for me tennis, family trips, coaching my kids and traveling with my beautiful wife ( I hope she reads that last part!).